JamesLavin/HtmlsToPdf/README.markdown

 HtmlsToPdf enables you to package one or more (ordered) HTML pages as a PDF.

+## USEFULNESS

+I created HtmlsToPdf because I often see multi-page websites with content I would rather have in a single PDF file, so I can view it offline and search through it.
+The Ruby on Rails Guides is one example.
+RSpec documentation is another.

 ## REQUIREMENTS

 HtmlsToPdf uses the PDFKit gem, which itself uses the [wkhtmltopdf](http://madalgo.au.dk/~jakobt/wkhtmltoxdoc/wkhtmltopdf-0.9.9-doc.html) program, which uses qtwebkit.